CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 # RabbitMQ configuration

 All config file settings that start with rabbitmq-* control how MailerQ interacts with RabbitMQ.
-Among these settings are the address of the RabbitMQ server, the queue from which outgoing messages are read, and the queues to which incoming messages are delivered.
+Amongst these settings are the address of the RabbitMQ server, the queue from which outgoing messages are read, and the queues to which incoming messages are delivered.